openmsr/CAD_to_OpenMC/README.md

 2. activate it: ```conda activate <name>```
 3. install CAD_to_OpenMC: ```conda install cad-to-openmc```

+you may replace conda with mamba or indeed micromamba, should you prefer to do so.

 # Known problems
 - At present the parallel meshing option is buggy - it is therefore highly recommended to set the mesher to only use 1 thread.
 The team is working on a solution for this.
 See issue [#80](https://github.com/openmsr/CAD_to_OpenMC/issues/80)
 - Geometries which lead to degenerate toroidal surfaces in the step-files, can have problems.
 See issue [#94](https://github.com/openmsr/CAD_to_OpenMC/issues/94)